Corlon3650/hiding-files/README.txt

 Use the program only within the framework of the law!
 "_Start" - to start the program
-"_Recover" - ro recover files
+"_Recover" - to recover files

 made by Corlon